nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Items in square brackets are optional. e.g. `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.
-  Note: If an optional field is not required, **avoid** leaving the prefix empty, as this will result in an invalid command. e.g. `edit 1 n/NAME t/` is not a valid command
+  Note: If an optional field is not required, **avoid** leaving the prefix empty, as this will result in an invalid command. e.g. `edit 1 n/NAME t/` is not a valid command.

 <br>